iamkzntsv/binary-classification-svm/README.md

 # Binary Classification of High-dimensional data using Support Vector Machines

-This project addresses the problem of binary classification on high-dimensional data.
 The data consists of 4608 features.
 4096 of these were extracted from the fc7 activation layer of CaffeNet[^1] and the remaining 512 are gist features[^2]

 ## Approach
 In our experiments, we used two variations of the Support Vector Machine classifier to determine which approach is best for a given task.